Commodore 64: Graphics

-The graphics chip, VIC-II, features 16 colors, eight hardware sprites per scanline (enabling up to 112 sprites per PAL screen), scrolling capabilities, and two bitmap graphics modes.
+The VIC-II graphics chip features a new palette, eight hardware sprites per scanline (enabling up to 112 sprites per PAL screen), scrolling capabilities, and two bitmap graphics modes.

 Text modes

 The standard text mode features 40 columns, like most Commodore PET models; the built-in character encoding is not standard ASCII but PETSCII, an extended form of ASCII-1963.
-The KERNAL ROM sets the VIC-II to a dark blue background on power up with a light blue text and border.
-Unlike the PET and VIC-20, the C64 uses "fat" double-width text as some early VIC-IIs had poor video quality that resulted in a fuzzy picture.
-Most screenshots show borders around the screen, which is a feature of the VIC-II chip.
-By utilizing interrupts to reset various hardware registers on precise timings it was possible to place graphics within the borders and thus use the full screen.
+The KERNAL ROM sets the VIC-II to a dark-blue background on power-up, with a light-blue border and text.
+Unlike the PET and VIC-20, the C64 uses double-width text; some early VIC-IIs had poor video quality which resulted in a fuzzy picture.
+Most screenshots show borders around the screen, a feature of the VIC-II chip.
+By utilizing interrupts to reset hardware registers with precise timing, it was possible to place graphics within the borders and use the full screen.

 The C64 has a resolution of 320×200 pixels, consisting of a 40×25 grid of 8×8 character blocks.
-The C64 has 255 predefined character blocks, called PETSCII.
-The character set can be copied into RAM and altered by a programmer.
+It has 255 predefined character blocks, known as PETSCII.
+The character set can be copied into RAM and modified by a programmer.